History of Acupuncture Treatment

-Acupuncture is generally believed to have started in China, with the first systemised record being The Yellow Emperor’s Classic of Internal Medicine published in 100BC.
+Acupuncture treatment is generally believed to have started in China, with the first systemised record being The Yellow Emperor’s Classic of Internal Medicine published in 100BC.
 Prior to this time sharpened stones (Bian stones) have been found, and the evidence of tattooing at acupuncture like points over arthritic joints which may have been painful.
 The earliest of these can be traced back almost 5000 years, to Ötzi the Iceman (Similaun Man) found in the Tyrol region of Austria.

 Acupuncture was first introduced to Europe in the 17th Century, with interest increasing more recently with President Nixon’s visit to China in the early 1970s.
 As travel between the West and China opened up, the World Health Organisation (WHO) established training centres in China for Western practitioners, and acupuncture training programmes became recognised in the West.
 In parallel with this work, research on acupuncture effects began and has flourished in Western Universities and Hospitals, making acupuncture one of the most widely researched forms of complementary medicine.